GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: Related Works

 \subsection{Model Merging Techniques}

-Merging the weights of multiple models is a well-established technique in the machine learning community for enhancing model capability \cite{yang2024model}.
+Merging the weights of multiple models is a well-established technique in machine learning for enhancing model performance \cite{yang2024model}.
 Studies have demonstrated that merging models trained on different downstream tasks can produce a unified and more versatile model \cite{ilharcoediting, yangadamerging, yu2024language}; combining models under varying hyperparameter settings can further boost performance \cite{wortsman2022model}; and merging historical checkpoints can help escape local optima while mitigating catastrophic forgetting \cite{huang2017snapshot, li2025temporal}.
-Recently, model merging techniques have also found rapid adoption in large language models, proving effective in both pre-training \cite{sanyalearly,li2025model} and post-training stages \cite{ilharcoediting,yu2024language,li2025temporal}.
-Beyond simple averaging, studies have explored many additional model merging techniques.
+Recently, model-merging techniques have also seen rapid adoption in large language models, proving effective in both pre-training \cite{sanyalearly,li2025model} and post-training \cite{ilharcoediting,yu2024language,li2025temporal} stages.
+Beyond simple averaging, studies have explored a range of additional model-merging techniques.
 Fisher Merging \cite{matena2022merging} estimates the importance of each parameter using the Fisher Information Matrix; Task Arithmetic \cite{ilharcoediting} constructs task vectors and performs arithmetic operations; TIES-merging \cite{yadav2023ties} introduces trimming and sign elections to mitigate parameter interference; and DARE \cite{yu2024language} incorporates random dropouts to enhance the effectiveness of multi-task model integration.\looseness-1